aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 <img src="./Figures/Histogramms/hist_egv290.png" width="80%" />

-Resulting values at polygon geometries were rasterised with `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
+Resulting values at polygon geometries were rasterised with the workflow `egvtools::polygon2input()`, restricting to pixels outside the clearcut mask.
 No background values were assigned during rasterization.
-The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean.
+The resulting layer was then aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean.
 After the aggregation, cells with no forest information were filled with value 0.
 Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.